bhisaac/5eFP/5eFP-SRD.md

 ### Abilities

 The Abilities entry is reserved for monsters proficient in one or more abilities.
 For example, a very perceptive and stealthy monster might have bonuses to WIS and CHA checks.
-If a monster lists abilities, add the corresponding bonus to related ability checks.
+If a monster lists abilities, add LEVEL to related ability checks they make.

+Passive abilities also benefit from listed abilities.
+Increase a passive score with a listed ability by + LEVEL.

 Other modifiers might apply.
 For instance, a monster might have a larger-­than-­expected bonus (usually double its proficiency bonus) to account for its heightened expertise.